- This event has passed.

 - Advocacy & Lobbying Training Session

 - Citizen Advocacy Resources

 - Attendee Packet with Legislative Focus Talking Points

 - Guided Capitol Tour (for those who are interested)

-The Training Session will be held in the Michigan II Room on the 2nd Floor of the Radisson at the Capitol (location info above).
+The Training Session will be held in the Regency II Room on the 2nd Floor of the Radisson at the Capitol (location info above).
 Meetings with Legislators will take place at the Capitol Building, the Senate office Building or the House office Building (all within 2 blocks of each other – so wear your walking shoes!).

 We will also arrange Carpools for those who are interested in sharing the ride from around the state.

 Director of Government Affairs, Center for Inquiry Michigan

 Jason Lemieux is the Director of Government Affairs at Center for Inquiry.
 As a veteran of both the U.S. military and Capitol Hill, Jason leads CFI’s efforts in advancing public policy based on reason, science, and humanist values.
 As a former U.S. Marine and serving three tours of duty in Iraq, Sgt.
 Lemieux led an intelligence and infantry team in Ramadi.
 Coming home, he served as a spokesperson and board member for Iraq Veterans Against the War.
 Jason earned his master’s degree from Columbia University in International Affairs, and was a fellow in the congressional offices of Representatives Mike Thompson (D-CA) and Charlie Rangel (D-NY), and most recently served as a legislative correspondent for U.S. Senator Cory Booker (D-NJ).
 Jason’s written work has appeared in Time Magazine, New York Daily News, and Huffington Post, and he has appeared on PBS Newshour, Al Jazeera English, and even Fox and Friends.